9 Coding Standards Best Practices

 For example, this might include links to documentation such as ISO standards and books.
 Or there might be references to other coding standards or reports of real-world problems caused by violations of the guidelines.
 There might also be information on risk mitigation actions or solutions to specific problems.

-Choose the Best Coding Standard
+How to Choose the Best Coding Standards

 So, how do you choose a coding standard?